einar-hjortdal/lexical_uuid/README.md

 This version should not be utilized when the generation rate is higher than 1 per microsecond: despite the large random portion, it is still less random than a standard UUIDv4 and collision could occur.
 P.S.
 I have not calculated the exact collision rate risk, but you have been warned!

+## Utility functions

+This module also exports some utility functions for working with standard and Lexical UUID.